-Sam Seale, a nine-year NFL veteran as a player, heads into his 26th season with the Packers and his fourth as a national scout.
+Sam Seale, a nine-year NFL veteran as a player, heads into his 27th season with the Packers and his fifth as a national scout.
 Promoted to his current role on May 25, 2018, Seale spent the 2012-17 seasons as a West regional scout for the Packers.

 In 2017, Seale was recognized as the NFC Scout of the Year at the Fritz Pollard Alliance Meeting, which took place during the NFL Scouting Combine.